Obesity

 Key impacts on vascular health include:

-High blood pressure: Extra fat tissue increases the workload on your heart and raises vascular resistance.
+High blood pressure: Extra fat tissue increases the workload on the heart and raises vascular resistance.

-Atherosclerosis: LDL (“bad”) cholesterol and triglycerides rise, while HDL (“good”) cholesterol drops.
+Atherosclerosis: LDL (“bad”) cholesterol and triglycerides increase while HDL (“good”) cholesterol decreases.

-Blood clot risk: Inflammation and sluggish circulation increase the chance of deep vein thrombosis (DVT).
+Blood clot risk: Inflammation and slower circulation increase the chance of deep vein thrombosis (DVT).

-Insulin resistance: Leads to elevated blood sugar and higher risk of type 2 diabetes.
+Insulin resistance: Higher blood sugar levels over time raise the risk of type 2 diabetes.

-Even modest weight reduction improves circulation, lowers inflammation, and helps your heart function more efficiently.
-The body responds quickly to positive change.
+Even modest weight reduction can improve circulation, lower inflammation, and help your heart function more efficiently.

 Causes and Contributing Factors

-Obesity develops from a combination of factors — not one single cause.
+Obesity develops from a mix of factors, not a single cause.

 Biological Factors